Nielsmitie/proseminar/PITCHME.md

 ## Producer Consumber Pipeline

-- Producer loads data from disk @af[arrow-right] writes it to a queue
+- Producer loads data from disk @fa[arrow-right] writes it to a queue
-- Consumer takes data from list @af[arrow-right] consumes data by processing it
+- Consumer takes data from list @fa[arrow-right] consumes data by processing it

 Note:
 - AI learning